dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - Image caching is disabled on Android when loading an image from a stream with the [`ImageSource.FromStream`](xref:Microsoft.Maui.Controls.ImageSource.FromStream%2A) method.
 This is due to the lack of data from which to create a reasonable cache key.
 - On iOS, pages automatically scroll when the soft input keyboard would cover a text entry field, so that the field is above the soft input keyboard.
 The `KeyboardAutoManagerScroll.Disconnect` method, in the `Microsoft.Maui.Platform` namespace, can be called to disable this default behavior.
 The `KeyboardAutoManagerScroll.Connect` method can be called to re-enable the behavior after it's been disabled.
 - How the color of a tab is set in a Shell app has changed on some platforms.
 For more information, see [Tab appearance](~/fundamentals/shell/tabs.md#tab-appearance).
+- It's not required to specify a value for the `$(ApplicationIdGuid)` build property in your app's project file.
+This is because .NET MAUI Windows apps no longer require a GUID as an app ID, and instead use the value of the `$(ApplicationId)` build property as the app ID.
+Therefore, the same reverse domain format app ID is now used across all platforms, such as com.mycompany.myapp.

 <!-- ## Performance